CFCW-FM

-CFCW-FM (98.1 MHz, New Country 98.1) is a radio station licensed to Camrose, Alberta.
+CFCW-FM (98.1 MHz, New Country 98.1) is a radio station licensed to Camrose, Alberta, and serving the Edmonton Metropolitan Region.
 Owned by Stingray Radio, it broadcasts a country format.

+History

 The station began broadcasting in 2003 with a country format that had moved over to CKRA-FM in Edmonton in 2005 to make room for the adult hits format on 98.1 FM, known at the time as 98.1 CAM-FM.

 As of November 30, 2017, the country format returned to the station now rebranded as New Country 98.1.